 Yes!
 This salad is perfect for meal prep.
-If I am meal prepping this salad for easy on the go, I like to meal prep in a mason jar.
+If I am meal prepping this salad for easy on the go meals, I like to meal prep in a mason jar.
 When you meal prep your salad in a mason jar, you can grab one quickly when you are on the way out the door for an easy to great low point lunch or side dish.

-If you want to meal prep this salad without a mason jar, I suggest keeping your salad in a separate bottle for an easy application like this stainless steel container that’s perfect for lunch boxes.
+If you want to meal prep this salad without a mason jar, I suggest keeping your salad dressing in a separate bottle for an easy application like this stainless steel container that’s perfect for lunch boxes.

 How to Layer a Mason Jar Salad?